PeriHub/PeriHub/docs/FAQ.md

 ### Where can I report bugs or request features?

-If you encounter any bugs or have ideas for new features, please submit them to our issue tracker [insert link here].
+If you encounter any bugs or have ideas for new features, please submit them to our [issue tracker](https://github.com/PeriHub/PeriHub/discussions/new/choose).
 Your feedback is invaluable in helping us improve PeriHub for everyone.

 ### Can I use PeriHub to teach or conduct research?